Florida Social Work Licensing Requirements

 Social Work License Reciprocity in Florida

-If you hold a social work license in another state, you can apply for licensing in Florida by the "Applying by Endorsement" process.
-Applicants must provide the Board with official school transcripts, license verification, and certification of completion of the Florida laws and rules and HIV/AIDS courses (if applying for LCSW license).
+If you hold a social work license in another state, you can apply for a license in Florida through the "Applying by Endorsement" process.
+Applicants must provide the board with verification of their current license and documentation that they have met the requirements for a CMSW or LCSW license, including official school transcripts, ASWB exam scores, and certification of completion of the Florida laws and rules and HIV/AIDS courses (if applying for LCSW license).

 Licensing Renewal and Continuing Education Information

 Florida social workers (both CMSWs and LCSWs) must renew their licenses by the end of March during each odd-numbered year.
 The board requires 30 hours of continuing education (CE) for each renewal period.
 The board also requires certain courses for each renewal period.
 You must take other courses every six years or third biennium.
 You can take board-approved courses online or by home-study.
 New licensees are exempt from the CE requirement.
 No classes are required until after the first two years of licensure.

 Florida contains thousands of social workers who work in a variety of settings.
 According to the Bureau of Labor Statistics (BLS), jobs for social workers are projected to grow in Florida and across the nation, with a projected 11% growth in social worker jobs from 2018-28.